This dense, precious rainforest sports a million shades of green, outlandish fungi shining in the dark and a chorus of curious sounds.

 Breathtakingly beautiful with rugged mountain ranges and rainforest that tumbles down to the beach, there are endless ways to explore: kayak gently along the shoreline, rise high into the canopy on a crane giving an amazing perspective or take an interpretative walk accompanied by the guides who are only too happy to share their passion for the area.

 Crocodile-spotting in the Daintree River is fascinating, especially at night, when the forest’s nocturnal residents come into their own.

 The Daintree Rainforest heaves with life: butterflies flit through the trees, tropical birds squawk frantically and the ancient trees creak.
 Amazingly, it is all so accessible from Cairns that it is reached in less than a two-hour drive.

-Our itineraries will give you suggestions for what is possible when you travel in Daintree Forest & Cape Tribulation, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Daintree Forest & Cape Tribulation, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Daintree Forest & Cape Tribulation

 Accommodation choices for Daintree Forest & Cape Tribulation